helenahartmann/awesome-PhD/README.md

 ### Organization

-- [NOTION](http://notion.so/): I've said it before and I'll say it again - Notion is the best application there is to keep all your PhD mess in one place.
+- [NOTION](http://notion.so/): I've said it before and I'll say it again - Notion is the best application there is to keep all your (PhD) note-taking mess in one place.
 - [TRELLO](https://trello.com/): Trello helps you stay organized and work together with others by letting you create lists about anything you want.

 ### Podcasts